jedmesilva/ChatMonitor1/replit.md

-# Kmonitor - Fuel Monitoring Chat Application
+# ChatMonitor - Fuel Monitoring Chat Application

 ## Overview

-Kmonitor is a Portuguese-language fuel monitoring chat application that combines AI-powered conversational interfaces with data visualization to help users track and analyze their vehicle fuel consumption.
+ChatMonitor is a Portuguese-language fuel monitoring chat application that combines AI-powered conversational interfaces with data visualization to help users track and analyze their vehicle fuel consumption.
 The application features a chat-based interface where users can input fuel data through text or images, receive intelligent analysis, and view comprehensive fuel tracking insights through interactive cards and visualizations.

 ## User Preferences